core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

       - If the 'kid' parameter is not present in the response, the client checks whether the server that has sent the response is the same one to which the request was intended for.
 This can be done by checking that the public key used to verify the countersignature of the response is equal to the public key included in the authentication credential Recipient Auth Cred, which was taken as input to derive the Pairwise Sender Key used for protecting the request (see {{key-derivation-pairwise}}).

-      In either case, if the client determines that the response has come from a different server than the expected one, then the client: i) SHALL discard the response and SHALL NOT deliver it to the application; ii) SHALL NOT update the Response Number associated with the server, if the response is a non-notification response to a group request; and iii) SHALL NOT update the Notification Number associated with the server, if the response is an Observe notification {{RFC7641}}.
+      In either case, if the client determines that the response has come from a different server than the expected one, then the client: i) SHALL discard the response and SHALL NOT deliver it to the application; ii) SHALL NOT update the Response Number associated with the server, if the response is received within a long exchange.

       Otherwise, the client hereafter considers the received 'kid' as the current Recipient ID for the server.

 * In step 5, when decrypting the COSE object using the Recipient Key, the Group Encryption Algorithm from the Common Context MUST be used.

-   In addition, the client performs the following actions for each ongoing Non-Notification Group Exchange.
+   In addition, the client performs the following actions if the response is received within a long exchange.

-   * The ordering and the replay protection of non-notification responses received from a server in reply to a group request are performed as per {{sec-replay-protection-responses}} of this document, by using the Response Number associated with that server for the Non-Notification Group Exchange in question.
-In case of unsuccessful decryption and verification of a non-notification response, the client SHALL NOT update the Response Number associated with the server.
+   * The ordering and the replay protection of responses received from the server during the long exchange are performed as per {{sec-replay-protection-responses}} of this document, by using the Response Number associated with that server within that long exchange.
+In case of unsuccessful decryption and verification of a response, the client SHALL NOT update the Response Number associated with the server.

-   * When receiving the first valid non-notification response from a server in reply to a group request, the client MUST store the current kid "kid1" of that server for the Non-Notification Group Exchange in question.
+   * When receiving the first valid response from the server within the long exchange, the client MUST store the current kid "kid1" of that server for that long exchange.
 If the 'kid' field is included in the OSCORE option of the response, its value specifies "kid1".
-If the group request was protected in pairwise mode (see {{sec-pairwise-protection-req}}), the 'kid' field may not be present in the OSCORE option of the response (see {{sec-cose-object-kid}}).
-In this case, the client assumes "kid1" to be the Recipient ID for the server to which the group request was intended for.
+If the request was protected in pairwise mode (see {{sec-pairwise-protection-req}}), the 'kid' field may not be present in the OSCORE option of the response (see {{sec-cose-object-kid}}).
+In this case, the client assumes "kid1" to be the Recipient ID for the server to which the request was intended for.

-   * When receiving another valid non-notification response to the same group request from the same server - which can be identified and recognized through the same public key used to verify the countersignature and included in the server's authentication credential - the client determines the current kid "kid2" of the server as above for "kid1", and MUST check whether "kid2" is equal to the stored "kid1".
+   * When receiving another valid response to the same request from the same server - which can be identified and recognized through the same public key used to verify the countersignature and included in the server's authentication credential - the client determines the current kid "kid2" of the server as above for "kid1", and MUST check whether "kid2" is equal to the stored "kid1".

       If "kid1" and "kid2" are different, the client SHOULD NOT accept the response as valid to be delivered to the application, and SHOULD NOT update the Response Number associated with the server.
 Exceptions can apply if the client has a means of preserving the order of responses in a more elaborate way out of the scope of this document, or the client application does not require response ordering altogether.

-   Note that, if "kid2" is different from "kid1" and the 'kid' field is omitted from the response - which is possible if the group request was protected in pairwise mode - then the client will compute a wrong keystream to decrypt the countersignature (i.e., by using "kid1" rather than "kid2" in the 'id' field of the 'info' array in {{sssec-encrypted-signature-keystream}}), thus subsequently failing to verify the countersignature and discarding the response.
+   Note that, if "kid2" is different from "kid1" and the 'kid' field is omitted from the response - which is possible if the request was protected in pairwise mode - then the client will compute a wrong keystream to decrypt the countersignature (i.e., by using "kid1" rather than "kid2" in the 'id' field of the 'info' array in {{sssec-encrypted-signature-keystream}}), thus subsequently failing to verify the countersignature and discarding the response.

-   This ensures that the client remains able to correctly perform the ordering and replay protection of non-notification responses to group requests, even in case a server legitimately starts using a new Sender ID, as received from the Group Manager when individually rekeyed (see {{new-sender-id}}) or when re-joining the group.
+   This ensures that the client remains able to correctly perform the ordering and replay protection of responses within a long exchange, even in case the server legitimately starts using a new Sender ID, as received from the Group Manager when individually rekeyed (see {{new-sender-id}}) or when re-joining the group.

 * In step 8, if the used Recipient Context was created upon receiving this response and the message is not verified successfully, the client MAY delete that Recipient Context.
 Such a configuration, which is specified by the application, mitigates attacks that aim at overloading the client's storage.

-### Supporting Observe ### {#ssec-verify-response-observe}

-If Observe {{RFC7641}} is supported, the following holds when verifying notifications for an ongoing observation.

-* The client MUST use the stored value of the 'kid' parameter from the original Observe request (see {{ssec-protect-request-observe}}), as value for the 'request\_kid' parameter in the external\_aad structure (see {{sec-cose-object-ext-aad}}).

-* The client MUST use the stored value of the 'kid context' parameter from the original Observe request (see {{ssec-protect-request-observe}}), as value for the 'request\_kid\_context' parameter in the external\_aad structure (see {{sec-cose-object-ext-aad}}).

-This ensures that the client can correctly verify notifications, even in case it is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}), as well as when it installs a new Security Context with a new ID Context (Gid) following a group rekeying (see {{sec-group-key-management}}).

-* The ordering and the replay protection of notifications received from a server are performed as per {{Sections 4.1.3.5.2 and 7.4.1 of RFC8613}}, by using the Notification Number associated with that server for the observation in question.
-In addition, the client performs the following actions for each ongoing observation.

-   - When receiving the first valid notification from a server, the client MUST store the current kid "kid1" of that server for the observation in question.
-If the 'kid' field is included in the OSCORE option of the notification, its value specifies "kid1".
-If the Observe request was protected in pairwise mode (see {{sec-pairwise-protection-req}}), the 'kid' field may not be present in the OSCORE option of the notification (see {{sec-cose-object-kid}}).
-In this case, the client assumes "kid1" to be the Recipient ID for the server to which the Observe request was intended for.

-   - When receiving another valid notification from the same server - which can be identified and recognized through the same public key used to verify the countersignature and included in the server's authentication credential - the client determines the current kid "kid2" of the server as above for "kid1", and MUST check whether "kid2" is equal to the stored "kid1".

-      If "kid1" and "kid2" are different, the client SHOULD NOT accept the response as valid to be delivered to the application, SHOULD NOT update the Notification Number associated with the server, and SHOULD cancel or re-register the observation in question.
-Exceptions can apply if the client has a means of preserving the order of responses in a more elaborate way out of the scope of this document, or the client application does not require response ordering altogether.

-      Note that, if "kid2" is different from "kid1" and the 'kid' field is omitted from the notification - which is possible if the Observe request was protected in pairwise mode - then the client will compute a wrong keystream to decrypt the countersignature (i.e., by using "kid1" rather than "kid2" in the 'id' field of the 'info' array in {{sssec-encrypted-signature-keystream}}), thus subsequently failing to verify the countersignature and discarding the notification.

-This ensures that the client remains able to correctly perform the ordering and replay protection of notifications, even in case a server legitimately starts using a new Sender ID, as received from the Group Manager when individually rekeyed (see {{new-sender-id}}) or when re-joining the group.

 ## External Signature Checkers # {#sec-processing-signature-checker}